tHarvey303/synthesizer/docs/README.md

 # Contributing to the Documentation
 The synthesizer documentation is written in a combination of restructuredText and Jupyter notebooks.
-Adding content should be relatively simple, if you follow the instricutions below.
+Adding content should be relatively simple, if you follow the instructions below.

 ## Getting set up